dji-sdk/Mobile-SDK-Doc/source/ios-tutorials/GSDemo.md

 ### Summary

    In this tutorial, you’ve learned how to setup and use the DJI Assistant 2 Simulator to test your waypoint mission application, upgrade your aircraft's firmware to the developer version, use the DJI Mobile SDK to create a simple map view, modify annotations of the map view, show the aircraft on the map view by using GPS data from the DJI Assistant 2 Simulator.
 Next, you learned how to configure **DJIWaypoint** parameters, how to add waypoints to **DJIMutableWaypointMission**.
-Moreover, you learned how to use DJIMissionManager to **prepare**, **start** and **stop** missions.
+Moreover, you learned how to use DJIMissionControl to **prepare**, **start** and **stop** missions.

    Congratulations!
 Now that you've finished the demo project, you can build on what you've learned and start to build your own waypoint mission application.
 You can improve the method which waypoints are added(such as drawing a line on the map and generating waypoints automatically), play around with the properties of a waypoint (such as heading, etc.), and adding more functionality.
 In order to make a cool waypoint mission application, you still have a long way to go.
 Good luck and hope you enjoy this tutorial!